 To ensure that logs that fail through the Delivery Stream are still sent to Datadog, configure the Datadog Lambda function to trigger on this S3 bucket.

-Alternatively, customize this CloudFormation template and install it from the AWS Console: See the full Kinesis CloudFormation template here.
+Alternatively, customize this CloudFormation template and install it from the AWS Console: See the full Kinesis CloudFormation template.

 Subscriptionscolumn on the log groups index page to see current subscriptions to your relevant log groups.
-Because CloudWatch Log groups can only have one subscription, delete any existing subscriptions to the log groups before adding the new Kinesis stream as a subscriber.
+Add the new Kinesis stream as a subscriber.
+Note: CloudWatch Log groups can only have two subscriptions each.

 aws logs put-subscription-filter \ --log-group-name "MYLOGGROUPNAME" \ --filter-name "MyFilterName" \ --filter-pattern "" \ --destination-arn "DESTINATIONARN (data stream or delivery stream)" \ --role-arn "MYROLEARN"